getredash/website/user-guide/user-mgmt/user-mgmt.md

 ### What if I want to limit the user to only some tables?

 The idea is to leverage your database’s security model, and hence create a user with access to the tables/columns you want to give access to.
 Create a data source that is using this user and then associate it with a group of users who need this level of access.

+### How Can I View or Edit the Queries in Queue? {#query_queue}

+Admins can view the currently running and scheudled queries in the admin menu: `https://app.redash.io/<your org>/admin/queries/tasks`